Artemisia pallens: Hinduism

 Dauna leaves are found abundantly on the Wadi Ratnagiri Mountain, in the city of Kolhapur.
 The mountain is home to Shri Jotiba.
 The plant is exclusively used as an offering to this deity at this temple.

-Dhavana is also used in Rathothsavam of sri khadri Narasimha swami temple, kadiri.
+Dhavana is also used in the Rathothsavam of sri khadri Narasimha swami temple, kadiri.
 There people throw dhavanam on the Ratham, while moving through the maadaveedhulu.